-Though a detailed review of the facts in a given case is always necessary before a defense can be formulated, there are several types of arguments which are regularly employed on behalf of those charged with criminal mischief in Florida.
+Though a detailed review of the facts in a given case is always necessary before a defense can be formulated, there are several types of arguments which are regularly employed on behalf of those charged with criminal mischief.
 These include but are not limited to:

 - The damage ( if any ) was not, in fact, the direct result of the defendant’s actions